-- We will make full use of the range of enforcement measures and legal options available to us to effectively address anti-social behaviour. - Where appropriate, support will be given to perpetrators if such a need is identified.
+- 3.26 We will make full use of the range of enforcement measures and legal options available to us to effectively address anti-social behaviour. - 3.27 Where appropriate, we will identify any support needs of perpetrators and refer them to the appropriate agency.